Motteo1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths A script that counts the number of directories in the PATH

-3-paths A script that counts the number of directories in the PATH

-3-paths A script that counts the number of directories in the PATH

 4-global_variables  A script that lists environment variables

 5-local_variables A script that lists all local vocal variables and environment variables and functions

+6-create_local_variables A script that creates a new local variable